-Whether you're looking for a fire extinguisher for use inside the home, in the garage, in your car or in your boat, you won't have much trouble finding one.
+Whether you're looking for a fire extinguisher for use inside the home, in the garage, in your car or on your boat, you won't have much trouble finding one.
 Home improvement outlets, as well as online retailers, stock a wide selection to help you find the best fire extinguisher for your needs.
 Perhaps more difficult than finding a place to buy a fire extinguisher is deciding which one you need.

 General fire extinguishers for home use are available at big box stores, home improvement stores and online.
-Special fire extinguishers, such as those for class D or class K fires, are available online or from certain distributors.
+Special fire extinguishers, such as those for class D or class K fires, are available online or from specialty distributors.

 Types of Fire Extinguishers

 The type of fire extinguisher you need depends on on several factors, including:

 - The size of the area that needs protection